AnnemetteBP/logit-diff-lens/implementation_docs/README_figure_generation_brief.md

 ## Generic comparison notation

-Do **not** hardcode the framework to only compare a base model against a finetuned model.
+Do **not** hardcode the toolkit to only compare a base model against a finetuned model.

 The figures must use generic notation that allows `LogitDiff` to compare any two systems, settings, or readouts.